 Still, the shadow of Theranos stretches over some investment circles.
 These days, hype surrounding new technology typically isn’t enough to get investors on board.
 With privately-held Theranos treating the technology behind the Edison like a “state secret,” as described in a 2014 New Yorker profile of Holmes, venture capital firms often want to see results before bankrolling a new company.

-At the 2017 Innovation Pipeline conference in San Francisco, Gabe Otte, CEO and co-founder of Freenome, another diagnostics company, said that his company hadn’t done a single financing round without having to show data.
+At the 2017 Innovation Pipeline conference in San Francisco, Gabe Otte, co-founder and former CEO of Freenome, another diagnostics company, said that his company hadn’t done a single financing round without having to show data.

 “That’s largely been because of Theranos,” he said.
 “They were able to raise hundreds of millions of dollars without showing data.”